 3.3.1Effect of FYM

 Treatment F2 (5 t FYM ha-1) gave significantly highest nitrogen content with 3.39 % in groundnut kernel.
-However, significantly the lowest nitrogen content (3.17 %) was observed with application of FYM @ 0 t ha-1.
-This might be due to FYM application promoted higher nitrogen fixation might have helped in increase of content of nutrients due to release of nutrients as its optimum amount for longer period.
-These results are in close proximity with the findings of Sutariya et al. (2010) and Vishwakarma et al. (2012).
+However, significantly lowest nitrogen content (3.17 %) was observed with application of FYM at 0 t ha-1.
+This might be due to FYM application which promoted higher nitrogen fixation and have helped in the increase of content of nutrients due to release of nutrients as its optimum amount for longer period.
+These results are similar with the findings of Sutariya et al. (2010) and Vishwakarma et al. (2012).

 3.3.2 Effect of potassium

 During the analysis, successive increase in potassium levels had non-significantly increased nitrogen content in kernel of groundnut.
-Application of potassium @ 60 kg ha-1 recorded significantly higher value (3.33 %) of nitrogen content of groundnut.
+Application of potassium at 60 kg ha-1 recorded significantly higher value (3.33 %) of nitrogen content of groundnut.

 3.3.3 Effect of KMB

-higher nitrogen content (3.31 %) in groundnut kernel was recorded with application of treatment B1 (with KMB) compared to B2 (without KMB).
+Higher nitrogen content (3.31 %) in groundnut kernel was recorded with the application of treatment B1 (with KMB) compared to B2 (without KMB).

 Table 1.
 Oil, Protein content, Nutrient content in kernel and haulm against different treatment efficacy